ArcLyn64/ArcLyn64.github.io/src/posts/2025-03-06_sonic-and-haste.md

 Sonic Unleashed has been my registered favorite Sonic game for years, a fact apparently helped by the fact that I could not really play it for years.
 Since my 360 red ringed many many many years ago I had only my memories of the game to rely on.
 Attempting to run it via emulator was plagued with crashes, slowdowns, visual bugs, and general sadness all around, so I have not passed the two hour mark for well over ten years.

 [The recomp](https://github.com/hedge-dev/UnleashedRecomp) changed this!
-Sonic Unleased for the Personal Computer is a capital-P Perfect port of the game!
+Sonic Unleashed for the Personal Computer is a capital-P Perfect port of the game!
 It runs great, it looks great, and I can finally get a pure, unobstructed, even slightly enhanced experience of the game!

 My experience of the game is that it's perhaps not that good.